Higher moments of the pair correlation function for Sato-Tate sequences: Introduction

 \subsection{Organization of the article}

 This article is organized as follows:

 In Section \ref{section-pair-cor}, we explain how the pair correlation function for our families of Hecke angles is set up, and how it can be reduced to appropriate cosine sums.
-We also describe the smooth analogue of the pair correlation function in terms of test functions with compactly supported Fourier transforms.
+We also describe the smooth analogue of the pair correlation function in terms of smooth test functions with compactly supported Fourier transforms.

 Section \ref{sec:small-scales} addresses the fundamental question of equidistribution of Hecke angles in shrinking intervals around a point.
-We explain how the discrepancy estimates in the Sato-Tate equidistribution theorem help us to determine the rate at which one can allow the intervals to shrink.
+We explain how the discrepancy estimates in the Sato-Tate equidistribution theorem help to determine the rate at which one can allow the intervals to shrink.
 We also describe how averaging over the Hecke newforms provides us greater flexibility to address this issue.
 We recall estimates from the Eichler-Selberg trace formula, which form a key technique in evaluating moments of the pair correlation function.
 In Section \ref{sec:dim-bound}, we discuss formulas and bounds for $|\mathcal F_{N,k}|$.
-This discussion will enable us to determine, in later sections, the sizes of families $\mathcal F_{N,k}$ over which the first and second moment of the pair correlation function can be shown to converge.
+This discussion will enable us to determine, in later sections, the sizes of families $\mathcal F_{N,k}$ over which the second moment, and some other higher moments of the pair correlation function can be shown to converge.
 In Section \ref{remarks-pcf}, we discuss the difficulties encountered in addressing the convergence of the pair correlation function with the help of existing discrepancy estimates, and why it becomes necessary to consider moments.
-We also explain the new insights obtained in Theorem \ref{variance_main_theorem_squarefree}.
+We also explain the new insights obtained in Theorems \ref{higher-moments-bounds} and \ref{variance_main_theorem_squarefree}.

+In Section \ref{preliminary-estimates}, we review properties and estimates for Hecke eigenvalues which will be required in the study of the higher moments.

+In Section \ref{rM}, we address the higher moments of $R_2(g,\rho)(f)$ and prove Theorem \ref{higher-moments-bounds}.
+This section forms the bulk of the article.
+The evaluation of the higher moments is done by breaking down powers of $R_2(g,\rho)(f)^r$ into three components.
+In Sections \ref{rM-1}, \ref{rM-2} and \ref{rM-3}, we evaluate each of these components respectively.
+In Section \ref{Thm2-proof}, we combine the work done in Sections \ref{rM-1} - \ref{rM-3} to obtain a complete proof of Theorem \ref{higher-moments-bounds}.